alisonglima/spotify-radio/README.md

 - Web API

-  - [ ] Deve atingir 100% de cobertura de código em testes
+  - [ ] Must achieve 100% code coverage in tests
-  - [ ] Deve ter testes end to end validando todas as rotas da API
+  - [ ] Must have end to end tests validating all API routes
-  - [x] Deve entregar arquivos estáticos como Node.js Stream
+  - [x] Must deliver static files like Node.js Stream
-  - [ ] Deve entregar arquivos de música como Node.js Stream
+  - [ ] Must deliver music files as Node.js Stream
-  - [ ] Dado um usuário desconectado, não deve quebrar a API
+  - [ ] Given a disconnected user, should not break API
-  - [ ] Mesmo que vários comandos sejam desparados ao mesmo tempo, não deve quebrar a API
+  - [ ] Even if multiple commands are fired at the same time, it should not break the API
-  - [x] Caso aconteça um erro inesperado, a API deve continuar funcionando
+  - [x] If an unexpected error occurs, the API should continue working
-  - [ ] O projeto precisa ser executado em ambientes Linux, Mac e Windows
+  - [ ] The project needs to run on Linux, Mac and Windows environments

 - Web App
   - Client
-    - [ ] Deve reproduzir a transmissão
+    - [ ] Must play the broadcast
-    - [ ] Não deve pausar se algum efeito for adicionado
+    - [ ] Shouldn't pause if any effects are added
   - Controller
-    - [ ] Deve atingir 100% de cobertura de código em testes
+    - [ ] Must achieve 100% code coverage in tests
-    - [ ] Deve poder iniciar ou parar uma transmissão
+    - [ ] Must be able to start or stop a broadcast
-    - [ ] Deve enviar comandos para adicionar audio efeitos à uma transmissão
+    - [ ] Must send commands to add audio effects to a stream

-## Tarefas por aula
+## Tasks per class

-- Aula 01: Cobrir as camadas service e route com testes unitários e alcançar 100% de code coverage
+- Lesson 01: Cover service and route layers with unit tests and achieve 100% code coverage
-- Aula 02: Manter 100% de code coverage e implementar testes e2e para toda a API
+- Lesson 02: Maintain 100% code coverage and implement e2e tests for the entire API
-- Aula 03: implementar testes unitários para o frontend e manter 100% de code coverage
+- Lesson 03: implement unit tests for the frontend and maintain 100% code coverage
 - **PLUS**:
-  - [ ] disponibilizar um novo efeito
+  - [ ] provide a new effect
-    - [ ] adicionar um botão novo no controlador
+    - [ ] add a new button on the controller
-    - [ ] adicionar um som de efeito novo para a pasta `audios/fx/`
+    - [ ] add a new effect sound to the `audios/fx/` folder
-    - [ ] republicar no heroku
+    - [ ] repost on heroku

-### Considerações
+### Considerations

-- Tire suas dúvidas sobre os desafios em nossa comunidade, o objetivo é você aprender de forma divertida.
-Surgiu dúvidas?
-Pergunte por lá!
+- Ask your questions about the challenges in our community, the goal is for you to learn in a fun way.
+Doubts arise?
+Ask over there!

-- Ao completar qualquer um dos desafios, envie no canal **#desafios** da comunidade no [**Discord**](https://bit.ly/semanajsexpert-discord)
+- When completing any of the challenges, send it to the **#challenges** community channel on [**Discord**](https://bit.ly/semanajsexpert-discord)

-### Créditos aos áudios usados
+### Credits to the audios used

-#### Transmissão
+#### Streaming

 - [English Conversation](https://youtu.be/ytmMipczEI8)

-#### Efeitos
+#### Effects

 - [Applause](https://youtu.be/mMn_aYpzpG0)
 - [Applause Audience](https://youtu.be/3IC76o_lhFw)